mbrunoon/sync-schedules/README.md

 :white_check_mark: Automated tests by RSpec

+:white_check_mark: Helper showing the distance time in words of schedules

 ## Demo
 Deployments were performed on free Heroku servers so the first access to them may take a few seconds.